-- 1. Select the: - 60° parking bay proposals, as its preferred design. - Directs the Acting CEO to engage with the community in a three-week consultation period ending 14 October 2019, with the community submissions being reported to council at the October 2019 ordinary meeting.
+- 1. Select the: - 90° parking bay proposals; or - 60° parking bay proposals, as its preferred design. - Directs the Acting CEO to engage with the community in a three-week consultation period ending 07 October, with the community submissions being reported to council at the October 2019 ordinary meeting.